-For decades, asbestos was used in shipbuilding to insulate pipes and boilers and to prevent corrosion of metal parts.
+For decades, asbestos was used in shipbuilding to insulate pipes and boilers and to prevent the corrosion of metal parts.

 Military bases are another common source of asbestos exposure.
-The cancer-causing mineral was frequently used for fireproofing and insulation purposes on bases well into the 1970s.
+The cancer-causing mineral was frequently used for fireproofing and insulation on bases well into the 1970s.

-Other examples of asbestos sites in Maine include:
+Examples of asbestos sites in Maine include:

 - Bath Iron Works